 Super bowl party ideas should be fairly simple and easy to put together, since the star of the party is the game itself.
 Guests will arrive ready for a good time, so all you need to do is set the scene and provide the food!

-Super Bowl Themes
+Simple Super Bowl Viewing Party Themes

 There are two basic themes you can go with for a Super Bowl party: NFL teams or an overall football theme.
-If your hometown team has made it to the big game, that's the perfect opportunity to haul out all of your swag.
+If your team has made it to the big game, that's the perfect opportunity to haul out all of your swag.

 Here are some suggestions for simple themes to choose from: